What is Graduate Outcomes?

 - help prospective students to understand the value of a degree from our University

 - help current students when considering their future career options

-- enable the University to improve services for students and alumni
+- improve services for students and alumni

 - contribute to the University’s positioning in university league tables